collaborative-music-lab/NIME/ESP32/README.md

 ## FAQ/good to know

 1. If GPIO 4 on the ESP32 board is pulled low it will cause a boot failure for the ESP32.
 Better to not use this pin for now?
+2. GPIO 7 was incorrectly assigned to pin 14 in 370.h.
+It should be pin 13.